Hopf Arborescent Links, Minor Theory, and Decidability of the Genus Defect: Hopf arborescent links

 \subsection{Hopf plumbing}

 The links that we investigate in this paper are boundaries of surfaces which are defined iteratively from Hopf bands using an operation called {plumbing}.

-To plumb a Hopf band $H$ on an oriented surface with boundary~$\Sigma$, pick an arc~$\alpha$ on~$\sigma$ whose endpoints lie on~$\partial\Sigma$ and which is not boundary parallel (i.e., $\alpha$ is not isotopic relatively to its endpoints, to an arc in~$\partial\Sigma$).
+Let $H$ be a Hopf band and $\Sigma$ be an oriented surface with boundary, and let us assume that they are unlinked, that is, that there exists a sphere $S$ in $\mathbb{S}^3$ separating them.
+To plumb $H$ on~$\Sigma$, pick an arc~$\alpha$ on~$\Sigma$ whose endpoints lie on~$\partial\Sigma$ and which is not boundary parallel (i.e., $\alpha$ is not isotopic relatively to its endpoints, to an arc in~$\partial\Sigma$).
 Let $D$ be a small neighbourhood of~$\alpha$ in~$\Sigma$ that we see as a rectangle with two sides on~$\partial\Sigma$ and two sides in the interior of~$\Sigma$.
-Consider a sphere~$S$ intersecting $\Sigma$ exactly on $D$ such that $\Sigma$ and $H$ are on different sides of $S$ ($S$ prevents them from linking).
-Similarly, define $D'$ a neighbourhood of the unique (up to isotopy) non boundary parallel arc in~$H$ with endpoints in $\partial H$.
-The orientations of $\Sigma$ and~$H$ induce an orientation of the normal direction to the surface (so that concatenating the orientation of the surface with the positive normal direction gives a positive base in~$\Sp^3$).
-Then isotope $H$ within its component of $\Sp^3 \setminus S$, so as to identify $D$ with $D'$ in a way that the sides of~$D$ that are on~$\partial S$ are matched with the sides of~$D'$ that are not on~$\partial H$ and the orientations of both rectangles match.
+Isotope $\Sigma$ within $\Sp^3 \setminus S$ so that it intersects $S$ exactly on $D$, see Figure~\ref{pic_def_plumbing_sphere}, left.
+Then, define similarly $D'$ a neighbourhood of the unique (up to isotopy) non boundary parallel arc in~$H$ with endpoints in $\partial H$.
+The orientations of $\Sigma$ and~$H$ induce an orientation of the normal direction to the surface (so that concatenating the orientation of the surface with the positive normal direction gives a positive basis in~$\Sp^3$).
+Finally, isotope $H$ within its component of $\Sp^3 \setminus S$, so that $D$ and $D'$ are identified on $S$ in a way that the sides of~$D$ that are on~$\partial S$ are matched with the sides of~$D'$ that are not on~$\partial H$ and the orientations of both rectangles match.
 The resulting surface is said to be obtained from $\Sigma$ by \emphdef{Hopf plumbing $H$ on top of~$\Sigma$ along~$\alpha$}, see Figure~\ref{pic_def_plumbing_sphere}.

 Hopf plumbing is a special case of a more general operation called a Murasugi sum, see~\cite{Murasagi_def_sum,Ozbagci_plumbing_history}.
 A key property of Murasugi sums, proved by Gabai~\cite{Gabai_Murasugi_sum}, is that it preserves fibredness.
 In the above setting, since Hopf bands are fibred, if $\Sigma$ is fibred, then the surface obtained from $\Sigma$ by Hopf plumbing $H$ on~$\Sigma$ along any arc is also fibred.